The simplest way to add functionality to your grid is with the built-in features. These are typically added as

 For many of the attributes from the previous section, adding them as attributes is a shortcut/nicety of sorts.
 The real application of a feature is the markup element(s) that are created as child grid elements.
 For example, you can add

 caption="My Caption" to

 <zing-grid> and on render you'll notice that a styled container is rendered above the grid body with the attribute value set as the caption text.
 However, if you inspect the grid, you'll see that a new element was added as a child element to the grid:

 <zg-caption> (see below).
 Due to its nature as a reflected property, if you change the value of the attribute, the text in the new element is also updated.

-Since attributes are just reflections of the child elements they represent, you may instead instantiate the grid with the matching component element instead of the attribute.
+Since attributes are just reflections of the child elements they represent, you can instead instantiate the grid with the matching component element instead of the attribute.
 On render, ZingGrid will add any appropriate attributes to the grid to keep the two systems in sync.
 Learn more here about using attributes versus elements here.

 For most features, simply adding the attribute is sufficient and the recommended way of adding features because it requires the least amount of code.
-For a few of the more complex grid features, like colgroup/columns and custom dialogs, adding the grid child elements is the only way to add it; there is no equivalent attribute to add to the grid (although these features may use attributes on
+For a few of the more complex grid features, like colgroup/columns and custom dialogs, adding the grid child elements is the only way to add it; there is no equivalent attribute to add to the grid (although these features can use attributes on